-Life Insurance and AD&D Claims
+Life Insurance and AD&D Claims in Alabama

 This insurance company tactic often comes up when your loved one was employed and had group insurance benefits through their employer’s group insurance policy.
-Only by investigating the claim using an attorney will you find that policy and even then, the search for those life insurance benefits is not over.
-We pride ourselves on exhausting every avenue for finding those policies that you and your loved one had in place to take away the financial burdens of death and provide you time to grieve.
+Only by investigating the claim using an attorney will you find the life insurance policy, and even then, the search for those life insurance benefits is not over.
+We pride ourselves on exhausting every avenue to find those policies that you and your loved one had in place to take away the financial burdens of death and provide you time to grieve.